pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/MigratingTo1.6.md

 The library has shipped many navigation view modifiers that mimic what SwiftUI provides, but are tuned specifically for driving navigation from a ``Store``.
-All of these view modifiers can be updated to instead use the vanilla SwiftUI version of the view modifier.
+All of these view modifiers can be updated to instead use the vanilla SwiftUI version of the view modifier, and so the modifier that ship with this library are now soft-deprecated.

 For example, if your feature's reducer looks roughly like this: